pytorch/glow/docs/CodingStandards.md

 Commits that only change the formatting of code should go in separate commits.
 This makes reviewing the code and inspecting history easier.

+It's recommended to use a pre-commit hook to properly format your code prior committing any changes.
+Run the following command from the root of the repo to enable the hook:
+`ln -s ../../utils/format.sh .git/hooks/pre-commit`.

 ### Commit messages

 Here are some guidelines about the format of the commit message: